filipondios/object-reconstruction/README.md

 <!-- Demo video, just trying some models from the examples -->
 [![Demo video]](https://github.com/user-attachments/assets/d36af441-2e58-4a1c-be3e-91232300ddf8)

+> [!NOTE]
+> This video preview is deprecated.
+Since version v1.1.0, the video algorithms have gone from
+> taking tens of seconds to milliseconds thanks to certain optimizations.

 ## Benchmarks

+> [!IMPORTANT]
+> Since version v1.1.0, there have been significant performance improvements (around 90%),
+> and benchmark tests are now outdated.
+However, until better tests are developed, these
+> are the results for a standard object.

 Below are the benchmark results for the two algorithms implemented in this project.
 First, the results obtained with José M. Gálvez's algorithm are shown,